theheking/intro-to-r/content/6_datavisualisation.md

 Advanced figures (`ggplot2`)
 ============================

-More recently, R users have moved away from base graphic options and towards a plotting package called [`ggplot2`](http://docs.ggplot2.org/) that adds a lot of functionality to the basic plots seen above.
+More recently, R users have shifted away from base graphic options and toward a plotting package called [`ggplot2`](http://docs.ggplot2.org/), which adds significant functionality to the basic plots seen above.
 The syntax takes some getting used to but it’s extremely powerful and flexible.
 We can start by re-creating some of the above plots but using ggplot functions to get a feel for the syntax.

-`ggplot2` is best used on data in the `data.frame` form, so we will will work with `metadata` for the following figures.
+`ggplot2` is best used on data in the `data.frame` form, so we will work with `metadata` for the following figures.
 Let’s start by loading the `ggplot2` library.
 ```
     library("ggplot2")
 ```